josefmarcc/3SemWeek39Both/README.md

 Exercises from wednesday found in jpademo Onsdag - RestJAXRS

-Note the git part of wednesday excersise has been done but I had to create a new git to upload both projects.
+Note the git part of wednesday excersise has been done but I had to create a new git to upload both projects To check for the Branch part.
+[Here](https://github.com/josefmarcc/3semWeek39)